Welcome to Ladybug Hill Farm

 correct, fast-growing goats that adhere to the breed standards set forth

 by the ABGA.
-We would like to promote the Boer breed, as a sustainable
+We would like to promote the Boer breed as a sustainable

-strive towards a show quality herd without sacrificing hardiness with
+We strive for a show quality

-culls being used for our own consumption or sold to the local market.
+herd without sacrificing hardiness.
+Terminal animals will be used for our own consumption or sold to the local market.
 We

 stock/genetics including several Ennobled bucks.